cilium/cilium/Documentation/architecture.rst

   node's primary IP address as an L3 next hop address.
 In the case of a traditional physical network this would typically involve announcing each node prefix as a route using a routing protocol within the datacenter.
-Cloud providers (e.g, AWS VPC, or GCE) provide APIs to achieve the same result.
+Cloud providers (e.g, AWS VPC, or GCE Routes) provide APIs to achieve the same result.

 Regardless of the option chosen, the container itself has no awareness of the underlying network it runs on, it only contains a default route which points to